OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **web.mytransform.config** to file **web.config**

-### Applying a transform against a target in a different folder
+### Applying a transform against a target in a different folder {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingatransformagainstatargetinadifferentfolderApplyingatransformagainstatargetinadifferentfolder}

 Given a package which has the structure: